 If you want to get a quick idea of what kind of loans you qualify for — be it low interest personal loans, small personal loans, quick personal loans, and so on — get pre-qualified.

-Many online lenders can get you pre-qualification rates by conducting a soft credit check, which will not harm your credit score.
+Many online lending partners can get you pre-qualification rates by conducting a soft credit check, which will not harm your credit score.
 Some information you may be asked for during this process includes the following:

 Once you have a general idea of what you qualify for and what kind of lending institution you feel comfortable borrowing from, the next step is to start shopping around for the best personal loan companies.